HL7NZ/hpi/input/pagecontent/getOrganisation.md

 </tr>
 </table>

-#### Query Organisation with 'other identifier'
+### Query Organisation with 'other identifier'

-To query an Organisation with an ‘other identifier' the integrating application sends an HTTP GET request for the Organisation resource using the ‘other identifier’ and the identifier system to identify the organisation whose information is being requested.
+To query an Organisation with an ‘other identifier' the integrating application sends an HTTP GET request for the Organisation resource using the ‘other identifier’ and the identifier system.

 The 'other identifier's that may be requested include
-* The Legacy agency code (NZHIS) GET\<Endpoint>/Organization?identifier=https://standards.digital.health.nz/ns/nzhis-agency-id\|9000
+* The Legacy agency code (NZHIS)
+  * using the url GET\<Endpoint>/Organization?identifier=https://standards.digital.health.nz/ns/nzhis-agency-id\|9000
-* The New Zealand Business Number (NZBN) GET\<Endpoint>/Organization?identifier=https://standards.digital.health.nz/ns/hpi-nzbn\|9999999999001
+* The New Zealand Business Number (NZBN)
+  * using the url GET\<Endpoint>/Organization?identifier=https://standards.digital.health.nz/ns/hpi-nzbn\|9999999999001

 **Query Organisation using other identifier - NZ Business number (NZBN)**